SyncfusionExamples/flutter_chat_firebase/README.md

 This repository contains a sample that demonstrates the integration of a chat widget with Firebase to store and retrieve message data.

-Please refer the Blog through this [link](https://www.syncfusion.com/blogs/post/introducing-new-flutter-chat-widget).
+Please refer the KB through this [link].

 ## Syncfusion widgets: